Saru Jayaraman: Controversy

 In 2007, a group of former employees brought a lawsuit against Jayaraman and the Restaurant Opportunities Center.
 Following the tragic attacks of September 11, 2001, Jayaraman set out to open Colors, an employee-owned restaurant for the former workers from Windows on the World that was destroyed in the attacks.
 However, the feel-good project faced controversy when some of the worker-owners sued to keep all the ownership of the restaurant for themselves and not other workers in the organization.
 In the lawsuit, Jayaraman is also accused of expelling workers for voicing their objections.

-In 2012, the Restaurant Opportunities Center had an oversight investigation opened on it by the United States House of Representatives calling into question the groups federal funding.
+In 2012, the Restaurant Opportunities Center had an oversight investigation opened on it by the United States House of Representatives calling into question the group's federal funding.
 In 2019, Jayaraman left ROC to found One Fair Wage.
 After Jayaraman left, ROC closed Colors restaurant in New York City.

 Awards and honors

 Jayaraman was named SF Chronicle Visionary Of The Year in 2019 and listed in CNN's Top10 Visionary Women.
 She was named a Champion of Change by the Obama administration in 2014, and was awarded a James Beard Foundation Leadership Award in 2015.
 She was named one of Crain's New York Business "40 Under 40," 1010 Wins' "Newsmaker of the Year," and New York Magazine's "Influentials" of New York City."
 In 2018 she was chosen by the National Women's History Project as one of its honorees for Women's History Month in the United States.